Sitiveni Moceidreke

-He has previously played for the South Sydney Rabbitohs in the NRL.
+He has previously played for the South Sydney Rabbitohs in the National Rugby League, and London Broncos in the RFL Championship.

 Background

 Born in Sydney, Australia, Moceidreke is of Fijian descent.
 He played his junior rugby league for Hurstville United, before being signed by the St. George Illawarra Dragons.
 His younger brother, Laitia, is a professional rugby league player for the North Queensland Cowboys.

 Playing career

 Early career

 In 2012, Moceidreke played for St George Dragons in the SG Ball competition.
 In 2013 and 2014, Moceidreke moved up to St George Illawarra's NYC team.
 He then signed with the Illawarra Cutters for the 2015 season.
 In 2016, he signed with the North Sydney Bears.
 In the same year, Moceidreke played for Fiji against Papua New Guinea in the 2016 Melanesian Cup, playing at five-eighth.
 Later in the year, he again played for Fiji against Samoa, playing at fullback.
 Moceidreke continued to be a mainstay of The North Sydney team in 2016 making a total of 21 appearances for the season.